guyroutledge/atozcss/_drafts/2016-03-22-the-different-data-types-in-sass.md

 {% endhighlight %}

 Lists contain multiple values separated by spaces or commas.
-They are used to represent shorthand declarations like margin or for font-stacks.
+They are used to represent shorthand declarations like `margin` and `padding` or for font-stacks.
 You can even have a list that contains other variables.

 {% highlight scss %}
 $space-separated-list: 0 0 20px 0;